 Last of all, one of the primary drawbacks of Tally is its lack of a centralized support system for users.
-If you run into any issues with the software you will have to troubleshoot and fix the problem yourself.
+If you run into any issues with the software you will have to fix the problem yourself.

 Top 5 Alternatives to Tally

 One of the biggest advantages of ProfitBooks is its a cloud-based software.
 It is like Tally but it has significantly more features built into it.
 It can be used from the web browser and it is perfect for small and medium-sized businesses.
 There is also a dedicated support system that will be able to solve any issues that come during its usage.

 Established in 2012, ProfitBooks will allow you to manage purchases, inventory, and customer relations.
 It is one of the most dedicated ERP and bookkeeping platforms that you can use today.
 You can also integrate bank services, taxation, and other features directly into the software system.

 Zoho is another Indian company that provides services similar to Tally and ProfitBooks.
 It specializes in customer relationship management (CRM) and bookkeeping.
 Zoho Books is one of the easy-to-learn bookkeeping softwares that you can find.